-Inspect the Arithmetic — CCPC Tax Calculator
+Inspect the Arithmetic — CCPC Income Tax Calculator

-Version 1.0
+Version 1.1

-Last updated: March 2026
+Last verified: May 2026

 Transparent arithmetic is the operating system of this calculator.